Christine Sinclair: Olympic gold (2021)

-On July 21, 2021, Sinclair played her 300th match for Canada, in which she scored a goal in a 1–1 draw against hosts Japan in the team's opening match of the 2020 Summer Olympics in Tokyo.
-Canada accumulated one win and two tied games during group play, before advancing to face Brazil in the quarter final.
-Scoreless during regular play, Canada prevailed in the shootout 4–3, with Sinclair being denied on the opening attempt.
+On July 21, 2021, Sinclair played her 300th match for Canada, in which she scored a goal in a 1–1 draw against hosts Japan in the team's opening match of the Olympic women's tournament in Tokyo.
+Canada accumulated one win and two tied games during group play, before advancing to face Brazil in the quarter-final.
+Scoreless during regular play, Canada prevailed in the shootout 4–3, despite Sinclair being denied on the opening attempt.
+Following this, Sinclair advised coach Bev Priestman that future penalties in the tournament should be taken by midfielder Jessie Fleming.